Parabellum Acquisition Corporate Bonds and Leverage Analysis

 Given the importance of Parabellum Acquisition's capital structure, the first step in the capital decision process is for the management of Parabellum Acquisition to decide how much external capital it will need to raise to operate in a sustainable way.
 Once the amount of financing is determined, management needs to examine the financial markets to determine the terms in which the company can boost capital.
 This move is crucial to the process because the market environment may reduce the ability of Parabellum Acquisition Corp to issue bonds at a reasonable cost.

-View All Parabellum Acquisition Outstanding Bonds
+Parabellum Acquisition Corporate Bonds Issued

 Understaning Parabellum Acquisition Use of Financial Leverage